couchbase/couchbase-ruby-client/README.md

 If you find an issue, please file it in [our JIRA issue tracker](http://couchbase.com/issues/browse/RCBC).
 Also you are always welcome on [our forum](https://forums.couchbase.com/c/ruby-sdk).

+Please attach version information to ticket/post.
+To obtain this information use the following command:

+    $ ruby -r couchbase -e 'p Couchbase::VERSION'

 ## Installation

 Add this line to your application's Gemfile: